jw-ml/dat5_spam-filter/paper.md

 2. Creation of ensemble method to combine of naive bayes on email body and subject, and logistic regression (or others) on derived features listed above.

 ###Conclusions

+Naive Bayes is a very powerful tool.
+Even initial runs of the models were returning accuracy rates greater than 98%.
+Further, there also a large number of potential features that can be created from text documents.
+I was only limited by my ability with work with text, rather than by the amount of information contained in the emails.